 All analyses and comments were processed by the consultant in charge in a completely anonymous and confidential manner so as not to make the author recognisable.
 This is in order to facilitate the free expression of each Director's thought, without any conditioning that might have existed, for example, during board meetings.

-At the end of the process, a report was presented to the Board, during the meeting called to examine the results for the first quarter of the Financial Year, containing the areas for improvement and the actions proposed (operational follow-up) to achieve it.
+At the end of the process, a report was submitted to the Board suggesting areas for improvement and the proposed actions (operational follow-ups) to achieve this.

-The areas that could be improved as a result of the activity were the document management of Board meetings and the holding of informal training meetings for the Directors.
+With reference to the results of the two self-assessment processes, the improvable areas were deemed to be the management of Board meeting documents and the holding of informal training meetings for Board members on strategic issues.
 With regard to the actions taken in this regard, please refer to the previous paragraph and to paragraph 4.2 ("induction programme") of the Report, respectively.